On the roots of the equation $\zeta(s)=a$: Preliminaries

 {\bf Proof.} By Lemma \ref{3}, for $|t|>T_0>2$, the values of $|\zeta(\sigma+it)|$ are greater than some constant $C=C(T_0)$.
 Then the curve $\zeta(\sigma+it)$, $t\in[-T_0,T_0]$, which is continuous and of finite length, can not be dense in the disc $|z|\le C$.

-The next lemma shows that certain $a$-values are related to trivial zeros of the zeta-function:
+The next lemma shows that certain $a$-points are related to trivial zeros of the zeta-function:

-\begin{Lemma} For any complex number $a$ there exists a positive integer $N$ such that there is a simple $a$-value of $\zeta(s)$ in a small neighbourhood around $s=-2n$ for all positive integers $n\geq N$; apart from these there are no other $a$-values in the left half-plane $\Re s\le0$ except possibly finitely many near $s=0$. \end{Lemma}
+\begin{Lemma} For any complex number $a$ there exists a positive integer $N$ such that there is a simple $a$-point of $\zeta(s)$ in a small neighbourhood around $s=-2n$ for all positive integers $n\geq N$; apart from these there are no other $a$-points in the left half-plane $\Re s\le0$ except possibly finitely many near $s=0$. \end{Lemma}

 This observation is due to Levinson \cite{levi}; for the proof one applies the functional equation for $\zeta$ in combination with Rouch\'e's theorem and Stirling's formula.
 The second assertion follows from Lemma \ref{3}.